qwaneu/qwaneu.github.io/_posts/2016-05-26-xp2016-software-engineering-in-a-digitized-world.md

 If you take a look at the really robust systems today - they are not trying to be robust, but anti-fragile.
 Fragile systems built up hidden risk and catastrophic failure.

-Wherever you suppress volatility artificially, catastrophic failure will happen (e.g. stock markets).
+Wherever you suppress volatility artificially, risk will build up invisibly, catastrophic failure will happen (e.g. stock markets).

+Allow the crash to not spread, make your systems stronger by attacking them, e.g. Netflix simian army.
+When stuff crasshes, does it not spread, how can we recover, can people still watch videos?